Best Adjustable Bed Canada: Our Top Picks (2025)

 What is the best mattress for an adjustable bed?

-Douglas is the best mattress for an adjustable bed in Canada.
+Douglas is our top pick for the best mattress for an adjustable bed in Canada.
 While every adjustable bed is different, most—including our top pick, the Douglas Adjustable Bed—should be compatible with a variety of foam, latex, and hybrid mattresses.

 Check with the manufacturer if you have a specific mattress in mind.
 It’s worth noting that innerspring mattresses don’t normally work with an adjustable bed.